Best Blueberry Picking near NYC: Favorite Farms and Festivals

-Juicy blueberries, blackberries, and raspberries are usually in season from July through the end of August near NYC, and some farms even have a second crop of raspberries that ripen later in the summer.
-So, if you missed the short but sweet strawberry picking season and can't wait for peach picking come August, now is a good time for your family to plan a berry picking outing to one of our favorite nearby farms.
+Blueberry picking near NYC begins in July, and juicy blueberries, blackberries, and raspberries are usually in season through the end of August.
+Some farms even have a second crop of raspberries that ripen later in the summer.
+So, if you missed the short but sweet strawberry picking season and can't wait for peach picking come August, now is a good time for your family to plan an outing to go blueberry picking near NYC.

 About 100 minutes by car from Midtown Manhattan

-The orchard offers several varieties of pick-your-own strawberries and blueberries, followed by raspberries and peaches in August that last through the fall.
-Kids will love visiting with the goats, alpacas, and llamas.
+This orchard offers several varieties of pick-your-own strawberries and blueberries, followed by raspberries and peaches in August, which last through the fall.
+Kids love visiting with goats, alpacas, and llamas.
+It's pay before you pick, at this popular spot for blueberry picking near NYC.
+No outside containers are allowed.
+Also, there is no picnicking on the farm at this time.

 About 90 minutes by car from Midtown Manhattan

 Lewin Farms is my family's go-to pick-your-own spot on Long Island.
-It's the first farm on the North Fork to allow you-pick in its orchards.
-Pluck blueberries, blackberries, and raspberries right off the stem or come back in August for a go at the peach trees.
+It's the first farm on the North Fork to allow blueberry picking in its fields.
+Pluck blueberries, blackberries, and raspberries right off the stem, or come back in August for a go at the peach trees.

 About 95 minutes by car from Midtown Manhattan

-Pick blueberries, raspberries, and blackberries at this 40-acre farm and then cool off with a scoop of locally made ice cream.
-There is a $6-per-person charge to pick.
+Pick blueberries, raspberries, and blackberries at this female-owned, 40-acre farm, and then cool off with a scoop of its locally made ice cream.
+There is an $8-per-person charge to go blueberry picking, but that also nets you one basket of berries per picker.

 About 105 minutes from Midtown Manhattan

 A Long Island institution, Wickham's is the largest and oldest farm on the North Fork.
-Blueberries are available in July and August.
-If you pick in August you may even score a few peaches.
-Pickers pay up front rather than by the pound and you must use containers provided by the farm.
-Strollers are not allowed in the fields so be prepared to carry infants and tots.
+Blueberry picking is available in July.
+Pickers pay upfront rather than by the pound, and you must use containers provided by the farm.
+Strollers are not allowed in the fields, so be prepared to carry infants and tots.

-Find more berry farms on our Long Island site.
+Find more farms for blueberry picking near NYC on our Long Island site.

 About 60 minutes from Midtown Manhattan; also accessible via New Jersey Transit

-This popular fall spot also has pick-your-own blueberries and raspberries in June and July.
-Alstede's offers a slew of entertainment extras, including pony rides and bounce houses to enhance your visit.
-It is the closest farm to NYC for berry picking, and you don't need a car to get here.
-Instead, take New Jersey Transit to the Gladstone Station and arrange for Village Taxi to drive you to the farm.
-There's an admission charge and most activities require tickets or a wristband.
+This popular fall spot also offers blueberry picking and raspberry picking in June and July.
+Alstede offers a slew of entertainment extras, including hayrides and pony rides to enhance your visit.
+You don't need a car to get here.
+Instead, take New Jersey Transit to the Gladstone Station and arrange for a FREE shuttle service to the farm (available on weekends and holidays by appointment).
+There's an admission charge, and most activities require tickets or a wristband.
 But after picking apples and pumpkins here, I can attest to how much fun this property is for kids, including quality time with an array of farm animals.
-For a calmer experience, arrive before noon on weekdays when you just have to pay to enter the picking fields and most attractions are closed.
+For a calmer experience, arrive before noon on weekdays when you just have to pay to enter the picking fields, and most attractions are closed.
+To guarantee a spot, visitors must pre-purchase timed-entry tickets before arriving on the farm.

 About 75 minutes from Midtown Manhattan